mdwallick/ul-customization/dark-mode/README.md

 ## Caveats

 - There may be a flicker during screen transitions where the page is changed from light to dark.
-- This workaround does not work with forms for actions.
+- This workaround does not work with [Auth0 Forms](https://auth0.com/docs/customize/forms).
 While the overall dark/light mode coloring works, there are some inconsistencies, such as input field text rendering as white with the input field background color also being white, even though the dark mode CSS specifies otherwise.